vitoleone27/VHSplayer3D/README.md

 # VHSplayer3D
-3D UI VHS player where user is able to select a "movie" from a menu which dynamically updates a HTML video element for a user's viewing
+3D UI VHS player where user is able to select a "movie" from a menu which dynamically updates a HTML video element for a user's viewing.
+There is a volume slider on lower left corner or screen in order to adjust the movies volume.
+Clicking the VHS starts the insertion animation, and similarly clicking the eject button starts the ejection animation.
+If a movie is ejected, it is automatically paused and that specific movie will start from that position when inserted again.
+When VHS is inserting/ejecting or a button is clicked, appropriate audio is played.
+Warning: Violence in the Jungle Fight movie.
+Watch at own risk.